-Updated Sept.
-19 – The Centers for Disease Control and Prevention reports that almost 181 million people across the United States have had both shots of a COVID-19 mRNA vaccine as of Sept.
-18. As the vaccination program to control the coronavirus continues, U.S. health agencies are closely monitoring any adverse effects.
+Updated May 17, 2022 – The Centers for Disease Control and Prevention reports that more than 220.7 million people across the United States have had two shots of a COVID-19 mRNA vaccine as of May 17, 2022.
+As the vaccination and booster program to control the coronavirus continues, U.S. health agencies are monitoring any adverse effects.

 In the allergy community, safety questions about the Pfizer-BioNTech and Moderna messenger RNA vaccines have arisen because of a small number of cases of severe reactions.
-A CDC detailed review of reported cases of anaphylaxis, published Feb.
-12, offers reassurance that such reactions are uncommon.
+A CDC detailed review of reported cases of anaphylaxis offered reassurance that such reactions are uncommon.
 It found only 66 cases of anaphylaxis among 17.5 million doses of the two vaccines administered.

 As we discuss in a separate news report here, the majority of those few cases involved women and those with allergy histories.